SensorPot/SensorBroker/README.md

 ## Database Structure

-The project will automatically create collections, the basic structure is:
+The project will automatically create collections **if user enable MQEmitter and Mongo Persistence**, the basic structure is:

 * incoming
 * outgoing